stonecauldron/tile-mapper/report/paper.md

     given: Steve
   issued:
   - year: '2011'
-  title: <span class="nocase">A generic approach to challenge modeling for the procedural
+  title: '[A generic approach to challenge modeling for the procedural creation
-    creation of video game levels</span>
+    of video game levels]{.nocase}'
   container-title: IEEE Transactions on Computational Intelligence and AI in Games
   page: '229-244'
   volume: '3'